MP Claudia Webbe driven by obsession, appeal hearing told

 The appeal will continue next week.

-The court heard the campaign began with silent phone calls in September 2018, then "escalated" on 31 March, Mother's Day, the following year when Webbe questioned why Ms Merritt was in touch with her boyfriend.
+The court heard the campaign of harassment began with silent phone calls in September 2018, then "escalated" on 31 March, Mother's Day, the following year when Webbe questioned why Ms Merritt was in touch with her boyfriend.

 "This appeared to be her obsession," prosecutor Susannah Stevens said.
 "The fact Ms Merritt should not be seeing or having contact with Lester Thomas."